 We offer a free no obligation consultation.
 This is basically a call to briefly discuss the circumstances and parties involved with your pension transfer.

-From this information we can tell you if we think you may have a case to complain and ask for compensation.
+From this information, we can tell you if we think you may have a case to complain to and ask for compensation.
 Then it’s up to you – no obligation to use our service.